Allyson Inez Ford, MA, LPCC (she/her)

 About Allyson:

-Ever since I was about 13 years old, I knew I wanted to dedicate my life to making a difference in people’s lives.
+From a young age I knew I wanted to dedicate my life to making a difference in people’s lives.
 I was one of those lucky people who felt a true calling for my future.
-I grew up watching several family members struggle with mental illness including substance use issues, anxiety and depression.
-I surrounded by chaos and family dysfunction, despite my mothers best intentions.
-I was always the ‘strong’ one, holding it all together, thinking that I could protect my other family members from their emotions and triggers.
-At some point, my body had enough and could no longer over-function for others.
-Due to this (and many other factors such as being one of the few people of color in my very white suburban hometown), I developed a life threatening eating disorder.
-At first it gave me a sense of purpose, a pseudo confidence and a sense of worthiness and autonomy.
+I grew up watching several family members struggle with mental illness and addiction.
+I was always the ‘strong’ one, holding it all together, thinking that I could protect my family members from their emotions and triggers.
+At some point, my body had enough and could no longer over-function in such a parentified role.
+Due to this (and many other factors such as being one of the few people of color in my very white suburban hometown), I developed anorexia as well as severe body dysmorphic disorder (BDD).
+At first the eating disorder gave me a sense of purpose, a pseudo confidence and a sense of worthiness.
 In reality, it destroyed my health and relationships.
 Life became dull, grey and painfully monotonous.
 I was no longer the adventurous, goofy, outgoing, carefree person everyone knew me to be.
-Little did I know I was also struggling with a lifelong battle of OCD- I wasn’t aware until much later in life due to stigma and misconceptions about OCD.
+I didn’t know it at the time, but I was also struggling with OCD- I wasn’t aware until much later in life due to stigma and misconceptions about OCD.

 After going through my own recovery (which was years long, brutally hard and yet deeply rewarding), I became even more determined to help others as I experienced first hand how life changing and utterly terrifying recovery is.
 I also realized how much stigma there is around mental health and how many barriers to quality care exist within the treatment industry.
 It is my mission to do what I can, to change this.
 I never want my clients to feel as alone as I did- and I certainly don’t want anyone to suffer in silence as long as I did.